reverentgeek/blog/src/site/presentations.md

 (_4-8 hour workshop_)

-Does the idea of being a leader sound terrifying to you?
+Does the idea of being a leader terrify you?
 Are you in a leadership role today and not sure you're cut out for it, or feel like you're not leading effectively?
 This workshop is for you!

 **SPOILER ALERT:** You don't even need to be in a leadership position to be an effective leader!